Snub square antiprism: Construction

 under the action of the group generated by a rotation around the $z$-axis by 90° and by a rotation by 180° around a straight line perpendicular to the $z$-axis and making an angle of 22.5° with the $x$-axis.

+Properties

-It has the three-dimensional symmetry of dihedral group $D_{4d}$ of order 16.
+The snub square antiprism has the three-dimensional symmetry of dihedral group $D_{4d}$ of order 16.
+It cannot produce convex, regular-faced polyhedra whenever being sliced by a plane, an example of an elementary polyhedron.

+The snub square antiprism has forty edges.
+Compartmentalized into two types of polygonal faces, there are thirty-two triangle-to-triangle edges and eight triangle-to-square edges.
+These types form a dihedral angle, a measured angle between two faces.
+For triangle-to-triangle, there are three different angles: eight form 164.257°, sixteen form 144.144°, and eight form 114.645°; for triangle-to-square, only one angle forms 145.441°.
+All of these angles are in approximation.

 The surface area and volume of a snub square antiprism with edge length $a$ can be calculated as: